keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 * TOC
 {:toc}

+***Note:** Initially, the Keboola platform was referred to as Keboola Connection (KBC).
+While it is now simply known as Keboola, references to “Connection” or the abbreviation “KBC” might still appear in table names, column names, etc.*

 The Telemetry Data connector allows you to retrieve data about your project or your entire [organization](/management/organization/).
 It helps you monitor activities and usage in your Keboola projects.
 It also aids Keboola in calculating your project's consumption.